Download your FREE Business Idea Starter Kit to get your business started NOW:

 This is actually fantastic news for three reasons:

 - You are now under less pressure to be original in the first place.

-- You can use a process to create ideas by getting your brain to make these connections.
-(Join my live business idea workshop coming up for more on this).
+- You can use a process to create ideas by getting your brain to make these connections. (watch the Zero to Paying Clients Masterclass for more on this).

 - Now you can focus more on the implementation and less on how special the idea feels so you can make more real progress.